-- It has massive support from the massive developer community, it renders app development process much faster.
+- It has massive support from the enormous developer community; it makes the app development process faster.

-- Positive developers’ experience as it allows the modifications and implementations to take place while the app is running, eliminating the need to restart.
-Hot reloading refreshes the user interface when any changes are made to a file.
-Consequently, it simplifies the iteration cycle by removing the tedious re-building and deploying step.
+- Optimistic developers’ experience says it allows the modifications and implementations to occur while the app is running, eliminating the need to restart.
+Hot reloading refreshes the user interface when changes are made to a file.
+Consequently, it simplifies the iteration cycle by removing the tedious re-building and deploying steps.

-As Confucius baba advised once, “A journey of a thousand miles begins with a single step”
+And as Confucius baba advised once, “A journey of a thousand miles begins with a single step.”

 Moreover, if you can be a student of life, everything becomes easy to learn!